10 Easiest Vegetables to Grow Indoors

 There's just something so gratifying about planting a seed, nurturing it, and then finally harvesting the fruits (or vegetables) of your labor.

-But between the pesky critters in my yard and my admittedly lackluster gardening skills, my dreams of homegrown produce seemed doomed to remain just that - dreams.
+But between the pesky critters in my yard and my admittedly beginner gardening skills, my dreams of homegrown produce seemed doomed to remain just that - dreams.

 That is until I discovered indoor gardening.

-My backyard is a nice buffet for local wildlife.
-And while I love watching the squirrels and rabbits frolic around, I don't particularly enjoy sharing my lettuce with them.
+My backyard is like a free buffet for local wildlife.
+While I enjoy watching the squirrels and rabbits play, I'm not too happy about them eating my lettuce.

 So, I decided to bring my gardening dreams indoors, away from the nibbling critters.